 The social work profession attracts individuals with the desire to help improve quality of life for at-risk and vulnerable populations.
 Online social work degree programs and their diverse specializations or focus areas provide a more direct path toward making a difference in your particular area of interest.

-The demand for social workers is growing at a projected rate of 19% between 2012 and 2022, nearly double the average growth rate for all professions.* Advanced online social work degree programs are preparing professionals to make a positive difference in this dynamic field at local, state, national, and international levels.
+The demand for social workers is growing at a projected rate of 16% between 2016 and 2026, much faster than the average growth rate for all professions.* Advanced online social work degree programs are preparing professionals to make a positive difference in this dynamic field at local, state, national, and international levels.

 The following featured graduate social work degrees share similar strengths, including foundational studies, development of scholarly research skills, practical exercises, and opportunities for field experiences.
 They may also include internships in master’s programs and face-to-face residencies in doctoral programs.